Mohit N. Gilotra, MS, FAAOS, FAOA

 About Me

-As an orthopedic surgeon focused on the upper extremity, I can help you with acute or chronic conditions of the shoulder and elbow.
-I also work with patients in our emergency room who have orthopedic injuries.
+As an orthopedic surgeon focused on upper extremities, Dr. Gilotra treats acute and chronic conditions of the shoulder and elbow.
+He also sees patients with orthopedic injuries in the emergency room.

 - Reverse shoulder replacement